amiaopensource/av-python-carpentry/_episodes/04-generatingalistoffiles.md

 Modules, or code libraries designed to expand Python's functionality, can be a little tricky.
 There are a few kinds of modules within Python:
 * standard distribution modules, which are built into Python itself;
-* third-party modules, which you load, often at the start of your script;
+* third-party modules, which are installed through a separate process;
-* home-made modules, which you create for yourself to meet your own specific needs.
+* home-made modules, which are created by you to meet your own specific needs.

 There are two ways to figure out which modules you have pre-installed.